lawyermonthly 1100x100 oct2024eb sj lawyermonthly 800x90 dalyblack (1)

 Why European Patenting is Back on Track

-Following two years of disruption owed in large part to the COVID-19 pandemic, new statistics show that activity at the European Patent Office is now on an upswing.
+Following two years of disruption owed in large part to the COVID-19 pandemic, new statistics show that activity at the European Patent Office is now on a rise.

 EIP partner Gareth Probert examines the data and what it indicates for global IP in this special feature.